Thrase/Thrase.jl/docs/src/method.md

 # Numerical Methods
-This page describes how we solve the benchmark problem 1 (BP1-QD) by using numerical methods.
+This page describes how we solve the benchmark problem 1 (BP1-QD) using numerical methods.

 ## Computational Domain
 The first consideration to make is that we must convert the semi-infinite domain problem from the original description into a finite problem that we can compute.